thiagopirex/arduino/i2c_lcd_humidity/README.md

-This is project to control humidity of an environment using DHT11 sensor, rele and a LCD display to show temperature and humidity
+This is a project to control humidity of an environment using DHT11 sensor, rele and a LCD display to show temperature and humidity